Retro Bowl: Gameplay

 Retro Bowl emulates the gameplay of American football and was heavily influenced by the Tecmo Bowl series.
 In Retro Bowl, the player controls the team's offense while also acting as the team's general manager.
 Even though the player can draft defensive players or get defensive players from free agency, the defense is not playable, and is simulated by the game.
 The goal of the game is for the player to manage their team to the Retro Bowl championship game (A spin-off of the Super Bowl).
 The game also includes aspects of managing an American football team such as trading and cutting players, signing free agents, maintaining morale, drafting players, talking to the press, and more.
 There is also an "unlimited version" which gives access to editing any team's uniforms, logos, names and end zones, weather, and more.
 The player can also buy Retro Bowl's currency called coaching credits, which can also be earned by gameplay (playing games) and decisions outside of the game.
 All teams are spin-offs of their NFL counterparts.

 In April 2022, an update was released that introduced the ability to return kickoffs.

 In October 2022, another update to the game was released where it was made possible to simulate games and be able to change avatars for players and staff with unlimited version for $1.

 In February 2023, another update to the game was released where Retro Bowl added a new mode called "Exhibition Mode" to allow players to pick 2 of any of the 32 NFL teams and play a game whether against the CPU or with a friend.

 On June 23, 2023, Retro Bowl+ was released on Apple Arcade as the base game with the unlimited version at no extra cost.

 Reception

 Retro Bowl received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 100% of critics.

 Nintendo Life gave the game 9/10, praising the simple mechanics and retro feel of the game but criticized the game's amount of fumbles.

-Open Critic puts Retro Bowl at 100% Critics Recommend, complimenting the game's nostalgic feel and its simple interface.